 Muscle loss also occurs as part of the natural aging process.
 A less common cause of atrophy of the leg muscles is injury or illness affecting the nerves that connect to the muscles.
 Amyotrophic lateral sclerosis, Guillain-Barré syndrome, neuropathy and polio are nerve diseases that can cause muscle loss in the legs.

 Impact of Leg Muscle Atrophy

-As the muscles in your legs waste away, you will find it increasingly difficult to walk or hold the body in a standing position for extended periods.
+As muscle deterioration occurs and your legs get smaller, you will find it increasingly difficult to walk or hold the body in a standing position for extended periods.
 The knee, hip and ankle are at increased risk of injury or pain as the muscular support needed to hold them in place weakens.
 Aesthetically, you may notice skin starting to sag in the legs as it stretches to support hanging muscle.

-If atrophy was caused by illness or injury, consult your doctor for treatment.
-Physical therapy designed to work around your specific condition will help rebuild lost muscle without aggravating your condition.
+Physical therapy interventions are designed to treat muscle atrophy in your legs and help rebuild lost muscle without aggravating your underlying condition.
 In the case of nerve damage or illness, the connection between the nerve and muscle will need to be reestablished to return muscle function.
 While this is occurring, a physical therapist might use electrical stimulation to contract the weak muscles until they are functioning on their own.

 - Nursing Times: Effects of Bedrest 3: Musculoskeletal and Immune Systems, Skin and Self-Perception

 - Office of Disease Prevention and Health Promotion: Top 10 Things to Know About the Second Edition of the Physical Activity Guidelines for Americans